Alabama

 Alabama’s tax-credit scholarship program helps thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.

 Additionally, Alabama’s scholarship program has some unnecessary and counterproductive regulations.
-The program was amended in 2015 to prohibit SGOs from accepting donations intended for a specific school—for example, a school of a particular faith or particular learning style.
+The program was amended in 2015 to prohibit SGOs from accepting donations intended for a specific school-for example, a school of a particular faith or learning style.
 The exclusion of mission-based scholarship organizations is an error that Alabama should reverse.
-Additionally, the program has a bifurcated process for distributing scholarships based on the performance of a student’s assigned district school that can be difficult for families, scholarship organizations, and schools to navigate.
-The state should consider dropping the “failing” school provision altogether to bring clarity to the application process.
+Additionally, the program has a bifurcated process for distributing scholarships based on the performance of a student’s assigned district school that can be difficult for families, scholarship organizations and schools to navigate.
+The state should consider dropping the “priority” school provision altogether to bring clarity to the application process.

-(Last updated January 11, 2023)
+(Last updated December 14, 2023)

 Rules and Regulations

-- Income Limit: 100 percent x FRL
+- Income Limit: 250 percent x FPL

-- Prior Year Public School Requirement: Yes, with exceptions Geographic Limit: Statewide
+- Prior Year Public School Requirement: Yes, with exceptions

 - Enrollment Cap: None

-- Scholarship Cap: $6,000 (K–5), $8,000 (6–8), $10,000 (9–12)
+- Scholarship Cap: $10,000

-- Testing Mandates: State test or Nationally norm-referenced tests
+- Testing Mandates: State test or Nationally norm-referenced tests (unique needs exempt)

 - Credit Value: 100%